A Survey on Large Language Model Acceleration based on KV Cache Management: Token-level Optimization

 \subsection{KV Cache Quantization}

-Quantization technique~\cite{lin2016fixed, wu2020integer, kwasniewska2019deep, zhou2018adaptive,jiang2018linear} has been widely used to accelerate machine learning models from different aspects, such model parameter quantization~\cite{frantar2022gptq, dettmers2024qlora, bondarenko2023quantizable,cheng2017quantized} and data feature quantization~\cite{zhou2023dataset,jegou2010product}.
+{ As shown in Fig.\ref{fig:quant}, quantization techniques~\cite{lin2016fixed, wu2020integer, kwasniewska2019deep, zhou2018adaptive, jiang2018linear} aim to convert full-precision values into lower-bit integers, reducing computational and storage requirements.} Quantization techniques have been widely used to accelerate machine learning models from different aspects, such model parameter quantization~\cite{frantar2022gptq, dettmers2024qlora, bondarenko2023quantizable,cheng2017quantized} and data feature quantization~\cite{zhou2023dataset,jegou2010product}.
 Similarly, Key-Value (KV) cache quantization is emerging as a highly promising solution to address the memory and computational bottlenecks in LLMs.
-During autoregressive decoding, LLMs generate key-value pairs for every attention layer across all tokens in the sequence.
-If we store all KV pairs in the memory with full precision, this cache grows exponentially with longer sequences, increasing the memory and bandwidth requirements significantly.
-Quantization reduces the precision of numerical representations (e.g., from FP32 to INT8 or INT4), drastically compressing the size of the KV cache.
+During auto-regressive decoding, LLMs generate key-value pairs for every attention layer across all tokens in the sequence. { If we store all KV pairs in the memory with full precision, this cache grows linearly with longer sequences, increasing the memory and bandwidth requirements significantly. } Quantization reduces the precision of numerical representations (e.g., from FP32 to INT8 or INT4), drastically compressing the size of the KV cache.
 This compression can achieve up to 4x or more memory savings, making it feasible for LLMs to operate on resource-constrained devices like GPUs with limited memory or edge devices.

 However, the presence of outliers in Keys and Values poses a significant challenge for low-bit quantization, as these extreme values can lead to substantial performance degradation when compressed into reduced bit representations~\cite{dettmers2022gpt3,bondarenko2021understanding,wei2022outlier}.
 Based on the techniques used, existing KV cache quantization approaches can be classified into three main categories: \textbf{Fixed-precision quantization}, where all Keys and Values are quantized to the same bit-width; \textbf{Mixed-precision quantization}, which assigns higher precision to critical parts of the cache while using lower precision for less important components; and \textbf{Outlier redistribution}, which redistributes or smooths the outliers in Keys and Values to improve quantization quality.
 These methods collectively enable efficient KV cache compression while mitigating the performance degradation typically associated with low-bit quantization.